本文へスキップします。

 We believe that growth comes from employees taking on challenges, learning from their mistakes, and experiencing success.
 Accordingly, we have introduced the “Challenge Goal System,” which is designed to place high value on personnel who take on the challenge of achieving ambitious goals.
 By reflecting evaluation results in compensation and promotion, this system encourages employees to take on challenges.

-We will support our employees in achieving their challenges, aiming for the development of the company and the realization of the management targets set forth in TOKYO KEIKI Vision 2030.
+We will support our employees for their challenges, aiming for the development of the company and the realization of the management targets set forth in TOKYO KEIKI Vision 2030.
 In addition, a committee has been established to deliberate on evaluation results and issues related to the operation of the evaluation system, aiming for a fair, equitable, and transparent personnel evaluation system.

 Accommodating a diverse range of work styles

-Monthly average overtime hours
+Average overtime hours

 * Average for professional positions (general positions) only